yibie/org-include-inline/README.md

   - Include as example blocks or other block types
   - Include specific headlines/subtrees using title, CUSTOM_ID, or ID
 - **Interactive Creation**: Easy-to-use commands for creating include directives
-- **Toggle Visibility**: Show/hide included content with a single command
 - **Auto-refresh**:
   - Content updates automatically when source files change
   - Intelligent dependency tracking ensures all dependent org buffers are refreshed